-New ‘Beauty And The Beast’ Poster Revealed–Also, Why Emma Watson Turned Down Cinderella
+New ‘Beauty And The Beast’ Poster Revealed — Also, Why Emma Watson Turned Down Cinderella

 Their newest poster is the one we’ve all been waiting for: a glimpse not only at beloved scenes from the film, but also a look at the human versions of characters such as Lumiere, Cogsworth, and Mrs. Potts.

 On the far left side, a distant but looming image of Beast’s castle is flanked by Le Fou (Josh Gad), Gaston ((Luke Evans), and Maurice (Kevin Kline).
-Opposite to them and decorating the bottom of the poster is Lumiere (Ewan McGregor), Cogsworth (Sir Ian McKellan), and many other household characters.
-In the middle panel of the poster we are presented with the iconic Beauty and the Beast shot of Belle and the Beast dancing (queue the candlelight and “Tale As Old As Time”).
+Opposite to them and decorating the bottom of the poster is Lumiere (Ewan McGregor), Cogsworth (Sir Ian McKellan) and many other household characters.
+In the middle panel of the poster, fans are presented with the iconic Beauty and the Beast shot of Belle and the Beast dancing (queue the candlelight and “Tale as Old as Time”).

 What everyone is buzzing about, however, is the far right panel of the poster.
-Here, the characters along the bottom are revealed in their human forms, also thoroughly decked out in 18th century garb.
+Here, the characters along the bottom are revealed in their human forms, also thoroughly decked out in 18th-century garb.
 The only character not present in the human line up is Chip, who will be played by Nathan Mack.

-Emma Watson is in the spotlight currently because of her interview with Total Film.
+Emma Watson is currently in the spotlight because of her interview with Total Film.
 In the interview, the Harry Potter actress informed the world that she had been offered the main role in Disney’s Cinderella.
-Watson turned the role down, but took the offer to play Belle, which begs the question: why?
+Watson turned the role down, but took the offer to play Belle, which begs the question: Why?

 “I didn’t know they were going to make Beauty and the Beast at the time I turned down Cinderella,” she explained.
 “But when they offered me Belle, I just felt the character resonated with me so much more than Cinderella did.”

-Emma went on to say that Belle has so many positive traits and virtues–making her a good role model.
+Emma went on to say that Belle has so many positive traits and virtues, making her a good role model.

 “She remains curious, compassionate and open-minded.
 And that’s the kind of woman I would want to embody as a role model, given the choice.”